 Quid pro quo attack definition

-A quid pro quo attack is a type of social engineering attack in which the attacker promises the victim a favor in exchange for information or other benefits.
+A quid pro quo attack is a type of social engineering tactic where a cybercriminal promises a victim to deliver a helpful service or provide a benefit in exchange for sensitive information, such as login credentials or personal details.
 The phrase “quid pro quo” comes from Latin and means “something for something.”

 Quid pro quo attack scheme